helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 product of the following acetal forming reaction, and propose a reasonable mechanism for the reaction.
-Remember that the reaction is carried out under acidic conditions, which means that the protonation state of intermedia/OCBE_IItes will be different than biochemical reactions occurring at neutral pH.
+Remember that the reaction is carried out under acidic conditions, which means that the protonation state of intermediates will be different than biochemical reactions occurring at neutral pH.

 <img src="media/image152.png" style="width:2.75in;height:0.85208in" />